NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

     - 051424548 - invalid
     - 262868303 - invalid

-  > NOTE: Use above information inside a comment in your server code file.
+  >Use above information inside a comment in your server code file.
 In this case, you may want to see multiple solutions from GitHub Copilot to pick the one that best fits the way to calculate the letter.
 In order to see the firs 10 suggestions from GitHub Copilot press `ctrl + enter`.

 ### Exercise 3: GitHub Copilot Chat and prompting